 It Happened One Night is a romantic comedy made in 1934, directed by Frank Capra and starring Clark Gable and Claudette Colbert.
-It was only a modest success on release, both commercially and critically, but it has since come to be regarded as a classic, one of the finest romantic comedies ever made, with an ideal blend of great screenplay, direction and outstanding individual performances.
+Although it was only a modest success on release, both commercially and critically, it has since come to be regarded as a classic, one of the finest romantic comedies ever made, with an ideal blend of great screenplay, direction and outstanding individual performances.

 Main CastClark Gable ...
 Peter Warne